 For the Vegan Oil Free Mayonnaise [with Tofu or Cashews]

-- 1 12.3 ounce package firm silken tofu (OR use 1 cup cashews soaked in boiling water 30 minutes + 1/2 cup plain plant milk)
+- 1 12.3 ounce package firm or extra firm silken tofu (see notes.
+OR use 1 cup cashews soaked in boiling water 30 minutes + 1/2 cup plain plant milk)

 - 2 tablespoons lemon juice (about 1 lemon)

 - 2 teaspoons Dijon mustard

 - 1/4 teaspoon garlic powder

 - 1/2 teaspoon salt

 - Optional but recommended: 1/8 +/- teaspoon kala namak (see notes)

 To Make Vegan Aioli (use the ingredients above + garlic)

 - 2 large cloves garlic smashed and finely minced

 - Place all of the ingredients in a food processor (or a blender, if making the cashew version), and process until smooth and creamy, about 1 minute.
 For the best flavor, allow to rest in the refrigerator for at least 30 minutes.

 - Nutritional information is approximate and is shown for mayonnaise made with tofu.